dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    in a case that must put the Stadtholder on still worse terms with his countrymen.
-Had France made any disposition for war, had she armed, had she made any one hostile preparation, there might then have been some pretense for England taking a step that cannot fail to expose to the world that the suspicions of the Hollanders against the Stadtholder were well founded, and that their cause was just, however unsuccessful has been the event.
+Had France made any disposition for war, had she armed, had she made any one hostile preparation, there might then have been some pretense for England taking a step, that cannot fail to expose to the world that the suspicions of the Hollanders against the Stadtholder were well founded, and that their cause was just, however unsuccessful has been the event.

-   As to the consequence of Holland in the scale of Europe (the great stake, say some of the newspapers, for which England is contending), that is naturally pointed out by her condition: As merchants for other nations her interest dictates to her to be a neutral power, and this she always will be unless she is made war upon, as was the case in the last war; and any
+   As to the consequence of Holland in the scale of Europe (the great stake, say some of the news-papers, for which England is contending), that is naturally pointed out by her condition: As merchants for other nations her interest dictates to her to be a neutral power, and this she always will be unless she is made war upon, as was the case in the last war; and any